A Major Member Benefit

 Q: Are all Limited companies and organisations excluded under point iii?

 For example, ‘Top Notch Hearing Ltd’ employs three people, all of whom are BSHAA members.
 An incident occurs as a result of the work undertaken by one of these individuals, BUT when the claim is received it is made against Top Notch Hearing Ltd. Is the Limited company covered by the BSHAA insurance?
 Yes.
-Provided that the incident arose from the actions of a BSHAA member and that Top Notch do not have more than 100 clinics &/or practices.
+Provided that the incident arose from the actions of a BSHAA member and that Top Notch do not have more than 100 employees.

 Claims Made versus Claims Occurring basis

 The BSHAA policy is written on a Claims Made basis, which simply means that it covers you for “claims made” during the policy period.
-The BSHAA policy also contains a Run-off Extension, which means that if you cease practicing, the policy will continue to cover you for your work undertaken prior to cessation.
+The BSHAA policy also contains a Run-off Extension, which means that if you cease practicing, the policy will continue to cover you for your work undertaken before cessation.
 If you leave BSHAA and move to another organization, you should check the basis of their cover to ensure that there are no gaps.

 Moving from a policy that was written on a Claims Occurring basis to one on a Claims Made basis should not leave any gaps in cover for the member.

 e.g. Joe Bloggs was a member of another organization that provided insurance on a Claims Occurring basis and then moved to BSHAA which has a Claims Made basis of cover.
-He made the switch on 1st November 2022 but is later notified of a claim against him with an incident date of 1st October 2022.
+He made the switch on 1st November 2022 but was later notified of a claim against him with an incident date of 1st October 2022.
 Is there a gap in the cover?
 No. Whilst he would not be covered by the new “claims made” policy (because he wasn’t a member at the time of the loss), the old policy on the “claims occurring” basis would respond as this incident occurred during the period of cover.

 Additional Insurance